 From an early age, Florence believed in the impact of educating girls.
 Education was out of reach for many Rwandan children in her generation, especially refugees.
 She was expected to stay at home, take care of children, or work in the fields.
 However, Florence loved school so much that she snuck away whenever she could to learn.
 Her family finally recognized her passion for education and let her go to school.

 Charles and Florence attended Multnomah University in Portland, Oregon, where they both acquired master’s degrees.
 In 2001, while pursuing his degree, Charles wrote the ministry plan for Africa New Life.
 That summer, he and Florence returned to Rwanda to see what God wanted to do through them and the ministry.
 When they returned to the U.S. the next semester, Charles and Florence brought 30 pictures of children who needed sponsorship, and the ministry was born.
-Today, Africa New Life provides for more than 10,000 students who are working toward a high school education, vocational training, or a university degree.
+Today, Africa New Life provides for 11,000 students who are working toward a high school education, vocational training, or a university degree.

 Florence knew that young girls without education were particularly at risk to become abused by their employers.
 In response, she founded a ministry within Africa New Life called New Life Family Center, which provides vocational training and spiritual rehabilitation for women.
 Many of these young women are genocide survivors, and the Family Center also provides counseling and reconciliation for women of various ethnic backgrounds learning to work together.
 Florence’s ministry both through Africa New Life and beyond empowers women to overcome personal pain and a lack of education to pull themselves out of poverty and live to their fullest potential.